Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 How do I prepare for angiography?

-Your healthcare provider will tell you what medicines to take or not take on the day of your procedure.
-He may tell you not to eat or drink anything for 2 hours before your procedure.
-Tell your healthcare provider if you think you are pregnant, breastfeeding, or if you have ever had a reaction to contrast liquid.
+Your healthcare provider will tell you which medicines to take or not take on the day of your procedure.
+You may be told not to eat or drink anything for 2 hours before your procedure.
+Tell your provider if you think you are pregnant, breastfeeding, or if you have ever had a reaction to contrast liquid.

 What will happen during angiography?

 Your healthcare provider will insert a catheter into a vessel in your groin.
-He may slowly move the catheter to the area where the picture will be taken and inject a contrast liquid.
+The catheter will be moved to the area where the picture will be taken.
+Contrast liquid will be injected.
 The liquid helps the pictures show up more clearly.
 You may feel a warm sensation when the contrast liquid is injected.
 You will need to lie still when the pictures are taken.

 What will happen after angiography?